E-ComProcessing/opencart-ecp-plugin/README.md

 Genesis client for OpenCart
 =============================

-This is a Payment Module for eMerchantPay that gives you the ability to process payments through eMerchantPay's Payment Gateway - Genesis.
+This is a Payment Module for E-ComProcessing that gives you the ability to process payments through E-ComProcessing’s Payment Gateway - Genesis.

 Requirements
 ------------